-ELIZABETH BUNCH has appeared in more than 30 shows at the Alley Theatre since 2002 and recently served as Assistant Director for Amadeus.
-Performances include Ether Dome (Elizabeth Wells), Pygmalion (Eliza Doolittle), August: Osage County (Karen), Peter Pan (Wendy), Boeing-Boeing (Gabriella), Harvey, The 39 Steps, Our Town (Emily), The Farnsworth Invention, Mauritius, Cyrano de Bergerac, Othello, The Lieutenant of Inishmore, The Scene, Doubt, Death on the Nile, Treasure Island, Steel Magnolias, Proof,and Who’s Afraid of Virginia Woolf?
-New York theatre credits include The Voice of the Turtle produced by The Keen Company and The Mint Theater; The Water Children at Playwright Horizons; Museum with The Keen Company; The Light Outside with Bat Theater Company; and New World Rhapsody, The Motel Plays, and The Hospital Plays at HB PlaywrightsFoundation.
-Other theatre includes Little Foxes at The Denver Center; A Midsummer Night’s Dream at The Guthrie Theater; Goosebumps national tour produced by Feld Entertainment; A Streetcar Named Desire (Stella), Twelfth Night (Viola), Romeo and Juliet (Juliet), Measure for Measure (Isabella), Big Love, and Arcadia with Bread Loaf Acting Ensemble.
-Television appearances include Law & Order: Special Victims Unit.
+ELIZABETH BUNCH has appeared in more than 40 shows at the Alley Theatre since 2002 and recently served as Assistant Director for The Seafarer and Amadeus.
+Performances include Henrietta Angkatell in The Hollow, Christiane de LaBegassier in Sherlock Holmes and the Adventure of the Suicide Club, Mrs. Kendal in The Elephant Man, Bev/Kathy in Clybourne Park, Clarice Bernstein in November, Eliza Doolittle in Pygmalion, Karen in August: Osage County, Wendy in Peter Pan, Boeing-Boeing, Harvey, The 39 Steps, Our Town, Mauritius, Cyrano de Bergerac, Othello, The Lieutenant of Inishmore, The Scene, Doubt, Treasure Island, Steel Magnolias, Proof and Who’s Afraid of Virginia Woolf?
+New York theatre credits include The Voice of the Turtle produced by The Keen Company and The Mint Theater, The Water Children at Playwright Horizons, Museum with The Keen Company, The Light Outside with Bat Theater Company, and New World Rhapsody, The Motel Plays, and The Hospital Plays at HB Playwrights Foundation.
+Other theatre includes Little Foxes at The Denver Center; A Midsummer Night’s Dream at The Guthrie Theater; Goosebumps, a national tour produced by Feld Entertainment; Stella in A Streetcar Named Desire, Viola in Twelfth Night, Juliet in Romeo and Juliet, Isabella in Measure for Measure, Big Love, and Arcadia with Bread Loaf Acting Ensemble.
+Television appearances include Law & Order: SVU.
 Elizabeth is a graduate of New York University’s Tisch School of the Arts.

-MELISSA PRITCHETT is an Alley Company Artist recently appearing in Ether Dome (Elizabeth Whitman Morton), Pygmalion (Clara Eynsford-Hill), Amadeus (Constanze Weber), Boeing-Boeing (Gretchen), Harvey (Betty Chumley/Miss Johnson), The Farnsworth Invention (Agnes), Rock ‘n’ Roll (Gillian/Magda), Eurydice (Little Stone), Cyrano de Bergerac (Lise), Othello (Bianca), Hitchcock Blonde (Blonde), Much Ado About Nothing (Ursula), Black Comedy (Clea), Witness for the Prosecution (The Other Woman), The Miser (Servant), The Pillowman (Mother), After the Fall (Nurse/Ensemble), and A Funny Thing Happened on the Way to the Forum (Panacea).
-Other theatre credits include Beauty and the Beast and Brigadoon at Theatre Under the Stars; and Footloose at Great Caruso.
-As a dancer, she was a principal dancer for Longview Ballet Theatre and locally with Sparacino Company Dancers.
-Her training includes the Broadway Theatre Project 2003 with Ann Reinking and Ben Vereen.
+MELISSA PRITCHETT is an Alley Company Artist recently appearing in The Hollow (Gerda Cristow), Sherlock Holmes and the Adventure of the Suicide Club (Mrs. Hudson/Lucy O’Malley), The Elephant Man (Pinhead/Whore/Miss Sandwich/Countess), Death of a Salesman (The Woman), Noises Off (Brooke Ashton), Ether Dome (Elizabeth Whitman Morton), Pygmalion (Clara Eynsford-Hill), Amadeus (Constanze Weber), Boeing-Boeing (Gretchen), Farnsworth Invention (Agnes), Rock ‘n’ Roll (Gillian/Magda), Eurydice (Little Stone), Cyrano de Bergerac (Lise), Othello (Bianca), Hitchcock Blonde (Blonde), Much Ado About Nothing (Ursula) and The Pillowman (Mother).
+Other theatre credits include Beauty and the Beast, Brigadoon (Theatre Under the Stars) and Footloose (Great Caruso).
+As a dancer, she was a principal dancer for Longview Ballet Theatre.
+She has choreographed several shows for Bayou City Concert Musicals including One Touch Venus, Finnian’s Rainbow and Fiorello!
 She holds a BFA in Musical Theatre from Sam Houston State University.

-TODD WAITE is in his 11th season as an Alley Company Artist.
-He has appeared in over 60 productions including four Christmas seasons of the one-man show: The Santaland Diaries.
-Other shows include: Pygmalion (Henry Higgins), Sherlock Holmes (Sherlock Holmes), Rock ‘n’ Roll (Jan), The Goat or Who is Sylvia?
-(Martin), Arsenic and Old Lace (Mortimer Brewster), Hapgood (Kerner), Deathtrap (Sydney), Art (Ivan), Stones in His Pockets (Jake), The Devil’s Disciple (Burgoyne), The Mousetrap (Christopher Wren), and The 39 Steps (Richard Hannay).
-Previously, Mr. Waite spent six seasons with the renowned Shaw Festival, played Enjolras in the Canadian premiere of Les Miserables, and guest-starred on all major U.S. and Canadian networks.
+TODD WAITE is in his 13th season as an Alley Company Artist.
+Most recently seen in The Hollow (Gudgeon), Sherlock Holmes and the Adventure of the Suicide Club (Sherlock Holmes), he has appeared in over 60 productions including five Christmas seasons of the one-man show, The Santaland Diaries.
+Other shows include: Noises Off (Frederick Fellowes), Pygmalion (Henry Higgins), Sherlock Holmes (Sherlock Holmes), Rock ‘n’ Roll (Jan), The Goat or Who is Sylvia?
+(Martin), Arsenic and Old Lace (Mortimer Brewster), Hapgood (Kerner), Deathtrap (Sydney), Art (Ivan), Stones in His Pockets (Jake), The Devil’s Disciple (Burgoyne), The Mousetrap (Christopher Wren) and The 39 Steps (Richard Hannay).
+Previously, Mr. Waite spent six seasons with the Shaw Festival, played Enjolras in the Canadian premiere of Les Miserables and guest-starred on all major U.S. and Canadian networks.
 Awards include the Critic’s Choice Award for Intimate Exchanges at Dallas Theater Center and a Best Actor nomination for his performance in the world premiere of The Coronation Voyage.
 He has directed several Canadian premieres and was the resident director for Cirque du Soleil’s ‘O’ in Las Vegas.
-A recipient of the Lunt-Fontanne Fellowship for master actor/teachers, Mr. Waite holds a BFA in Acting and a MFA in Directing, and is currently an adjunct professor for both the University of Houston’s Graduate Program in Theatre Education and BFA Theatre Program.
+A recipient of the Lunt-Fontanne Fellowship for master actor/teachers, Mr. Waite holds an MFA in Directing, and is an adjunct professor for the University of Houston’s Graduate Program in Theatre Education.
 His private students attend Juilliard, Yale, The Royal Scottish Academy, The Stella Adler School, as well as Stage Door, Interlochen, and Houston’s High School for the Performing Arts.